cpacker/MemGPT/README.md

 > [!NOTE]
 > The Letta ADE is a graphical user interface for creating, deploying, interacting and observing with your Letta agents.
 >
 > For example, if you're running a Letta server to power an end-user application (such as a customer support chatbot), you can use the ADE to test, debug, and observe the agents in your server.
-You can also use the ADE as a general chat interface to interacting with your Letta agents.
+You can also use the ADE as a general chat interface to interact with your Letta agents.

 <p align="center">
   <picture>